acemod/ACE3/docs/wiki/feature/maptools.md

 ### 2.4 Drawing lines
 - You can draw lines on the plotting board.
 - These lines are removed from the map once the plotting board is hidden, but they restored when the plotting board is shown again.
+- These lines are moved along with the plotting board when the plotting board is dragged.